dr-richard-barker/GeneLabUserManual/README.md

 *Picture*

 After selecting the desired filter from the bar graph, the user can press the apply filter button to update the results within the studies table.
+When a filter is selected, a red "X" will appear next to the crosshair of the associated Pi chart.
+Pressing the red "X" button will clear the selected filters.

+*Picture*

 ### Studies Table